Earn an MBA in Business Analytics

 Founded in 1932, SNHU is a private, nonprofit institution with over 160,000 graduates across the country.
 SNHU is accredited by the New England Commission of Higher Education (NECHE) — which means our 200+ associate, bachelor's and master's programs meet high academic standards.
 In addition, many of SNHU's degree programs also carry specialized programmatic accreditation.
 This includes our portfolio of business programs, which are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-To be regionally accredited, one of 7 institutional accreditation organizations recognized by the Council for Higher Education Accreditation (CHEA) has determined that the university meets its high academic standards and expectations.
+To be regionally accredited, one of 7 regional accreditation organizations recognized by the Council for Higher Education Accreditation (CHEA) has determined that the university meets its high academic standards and expectations.
 Most nonprofit institutions are institutionally accredited.

 In addition, SNHU has been nationally recognized for its efforts to lead the way toward more innovative, affordable and achievable education: